 * * *

 On the trial’s third day, the state brought out a long line of experts from the Tennessee Bureau of Investigation to introduce the evidence found in Bruce Mendenhall’s truck.
 This included fingerprints, blood and semen evidence, a nightstick, a collection of knives, and the murder weapon, a .22 rifle.
-It also included the sex toys.

-The defense objected before the prosecution could even mention the sex toys.
 The jury was sent out of the room and the haggling began.
 As the witness was questioned, the lawyers argued over each item.
 First up was the penis pump.
 The assistant prosecutor, a striking woman in dramatically high heels, insisted the penis pump was relevant because of the kind of genital damage the victim suffered.
 The judge examined the photos over his bifocals.
 “What does one do with a penis pump?” he demanded.
 “Does anyone know?”

 The trial then entered a zone so darkly comic that no one dared look at anyone else.
 The court officers stared straight ahead, stone faced.
 The reporters looked intently at their notebooks.
 The lawyers hovered helplessly over their files.
 The one person in the room who could surely explain how a penis pump was used, Bruce Mendenhall, kept his eyes on the table in front of him.
 The prosecutor explained that this was why the jury needed to see the packaging: so they could read the instructions.